MHDuet Logo

-modelling the GR/MHD equations using CPU/GPU computing with the SAMRAI/AMReX infrastructures
+modelling the GR/MHD equations using CPU/GPU computing with the AMReX infrastructure

-The parallelization and distributed AMR is handled by the publicly available SAMRAI infrastructure, which achieves excellent scaling to tens of thousands of processes in CPUs.
-We are currently upgrading MHDueT to be run also using the AMReX infrastructure, which allows both CPU and GPU computing.
+The parallelization and distributed AMR are handled by the publicly available AMReX infrastructure, which scales well on both CPU and GPU architectures.

 Turbulent magnetic field evolution in binary neutron star mergers